analoguedeskco/website/manual/IDX-1_User_Manual.md

 ## 01 / THE CONCEPT
 IDX-1 bridges the gap between the ephemeral nature of digital data and the tactile permanence of instrumentation.
 Whether tracking market volatility or environmental signals, you now have a physical anchor for your most important data.

-Thank you for acquiring a unit from **Batch 001**, the Founder’s Batch.
 We believe in open architecture.

 ---